orakist/Oaksoft.ArgumentParser/docs/Tutorial.md

 01 - At least '1' value(s) expected but '0' value(s) provided.
 Option: Calculate
 ```

-We can cover the all cases in the output above this simple changes.
+We can cover the all cases in the output above with simple changes.
 See the sample code below.
 To satisfy these case;
 - Add custom description to options.
 - Set allowed values of calculate option.
 - Set default value of calculate option.